-- The cost of equity used for an investment should reflect the risk of the investment and not the risk characteristics of the investor who raised the funds. - Risky businesses cannot become safe just because the buyer of these businesses is in a safe business.
+- Let's start with a basic capital budgeting principle, which is often ignored: The discount rate used for an investment should reflect the risk of the investment and not the risk characteristics of the investor who raised the funds. - Risky businesses cannot become safe just because the buyer of these businesses is in a safe business. - The right cost of equity to use in valuation is the one that reflects the risk in equity in the target firm.

-Test 2: Cheap debt?
+TEST 2: CHEAP DEBT?

-Assume as an acquirer that you have access to cheap debt (at 4%) and that you plan to fund half the acquisition with debt.
+- Assume as an acquirer that you have both excess debt capacity (because you have not chosen to borrow as much as you could have, given your assets) and access to cheap debt. - You plan to borrow money at 4% (in after-tax terms) and that you plan to fund half the acquisition with debt.
 How much would you be willing to pay for the target firm?
-Lesson 2: Render unto the target firm that which is the target firm's but not a penny more..